dbashford/mimosa-ember-module-import/README.md

 * Run `mimosa mod:install`
 * `npm test`

 You may get a `Error: ENOTEMPTY, directory not empty` error with some of the test project directories.
 Haven't yet been able to track that down, but if that is the only error you get, you are in good shape.
+But you should run the tests until you get an all clear.